Mark Hamblin/2020VISION

 Have any pine martens been reintroduced to the South West yet?

 Yes, in autumn 2024 the first pine martens were reintroduced to the South West of England.
 15 healthy adult animals (including eight females and seven males) were released into the wild at secret locations on Dartmoor, Devon.
 The pine martens were sourced from healthy and thriving wild populations in Scotland.
 The translocations were done by the Two Moors Pine Marten project with the expert help staff from Vincent Wildlife Trust.
-They done following International Union for Conservation of Nature (IUCN) guidelines on translocations and Defra’s code and guidance for reintroductions and other conservation translocations.
+This was done following International Union for Conservation of Nature (IUCN) guidelines on translocations and Defra’s code and guidance for reintroductions and other conservation translocations.
 The capture and reintroduced pine martens come from Scotland, meant the project also complied with the Scottish Code for Conservation Translocations.

 Does translocating pine martens harm their welfare?